pdorrell/zero-comments/README.md

 ================

-This project consists of some individual code examples, which attempt to test the principle of "Descriptive Code" - the idea that source code can be made more readable simply by choosing each identifier in the code, i.e. class, method or variable name, to be as accurate as possible as a description of whatever it actually represents.
+This project consists of some individual code examples, which attempt to test the principle of "Descriptive Code" &ndash; the idea that source code can be made more readable simply by choosing each identifier in the code, i.e. class, method or variable name, to be as accurate as possible as a description of whatever it actually represents.